luluco250/GTAIV_LShiftSprintFix/README.md

 shift key *always* sprints, regardless of whether it's being held or pressed repeatedly, unlike other keys.

-This behavior is corrected in this mod by making a call to a native function of the game that disables sprinting for a given player, thus it is used when the key is not being pressed repeatedly.
+This behavior is corrected through mod by making a call to a native function of the game that disables sprinting for a given player, thus it is used when the key is not being pressed repeatedly.